RzgarHosseini/R-CBN/README.md

 Please see the vignette of the CBN2Path R package, which provides detailed information on how to use different CBN models and their associated pathway analysis and visualization functions.

+---

+## References

+[1] Hosseini, S.-R. Robust inference of cancer progression pathways using Conjunctive Bayesian Networks.
+BioRxiv (2025).
+[In Review]

+[2] Choi-Kim, W. & Hosseini, S.-R. CBN2Path: An R package for the analysis of cancer progression pathways using Conjunctive Bayesian Networks.
+F1000Research [to appear] (2025).